notAperson535/OneClick-macOS-Simple-KVM/docs/installing-macos.md

 ## Installing

 Now select the "Reinstall macOS", and open it.
 Go through the setup screen, and once you get there select the disk you just formatted.
-Then continue with the setup, it may hang at "Less than a minute remaining" for a while, it's not stuck, just be patient.
+Then continue with the setup.

 ![unnamed](https://github.com/notAperson535/OneClick-macOS-Simple-KVM/assets/95918679/f445f47e-ecf1-4e84-ada6-915d7951aa5a)

 After it reboots, you must continually select the "macOS Installer" entry in OpenCore to continue installing macOS.
 It will take multiple reboots to fully install the OS.

+### If the process gets stuck for a prolonged period of time at any point (for example at "Less than a minute remaining...") do not worry as this is normal.
+The setup eta is not accurate.
+Some users prefer to install it overnight for this reason.

 ## Setup Screen (finally)